 Headshots are a perfect personal marketing tool.

-It would be also a great pick as an author’s portrait in your blog post, or just your personal photograph around the web.
+It would be also a great pick as an author’s portrait in your blog post, or just your photograph around the web.
 How cool is that?

 Here’s an example photo of myself I took at home:

 And yes, it’s not super sharp and doesn’t contain magazine-like quality.

 However, I think it’s more than enough for Linkedin since it was taken in a living room.